shakacode/sass-resources-loader/README.md

 This loader will `@import` your SASS resources into every `required` SASS module.
 So you can use your shared variables & mixins across all SASS styles without manually importing them in each file.
 Made to work with CSS Modules!

+Note, this loader is not limited to SASS resources.
+It supposedly works with less, post-css, etc. per [issue 31](https://github.com/shakacode/sass-resources-loader/issues/31).

 -------

 If you're using this project and you like it, please give us a star!
 Thanks!